ers6/ia_scanning_labor_data/access-ia-metadata-records/README.md

 #### Institutional Collection Example
 All books with the scanning center values 'il' and 'ill' are part of the University of Illinois at Urbana-Champaign's collection.
 Therefore, we assumed both represent the same scanning center and assigned latitude and longitude coordinates based on that institution’s location.

-#### Bills of Ladinf Example
+#### Bills of Lading & 990s Example
 IA has a contract with a company called Innodata that has a location in Cebu, Philippines.
 So, we geocode the ‘cebu’ center to Innodata Knowledge Service’s Mandaue City location.
 Finally, we geocoded and merged the dataset.

-See the locations key and geocoding script.
-Access the geocoded texts dataset as a csv file here.
+See the [locations key](https://github.com/ers6/ia_scanning_labor_data/blob/96391c4acd75f4123cce3abb2aba074cb65de79a/location_key.csv) and [geocoding script](https://github.com/ers6/ia_scanning_labor_data/blob/516fe1ad2d14e1fa8e71ba74e31ebf9c349f2329/access-ia-metadata-records/get_center_data.py).
+Access the geocoded texts dataset as a [csv file here](https://wustl.box.com/s/etz5tswr99ie7rf5fqlu2lg8gvg3mryb).

-[INSERT MORE ON GEOCODING METHODOLOGY]
-The 110 entries in the scanningcenter field to 102 actual scanning center locations (as some of them are duplicates - i.e., il and uiuc both refer to the University of Illinois’ scanning center).
-procedure:
-see if all books scanned at a center are part of a single institution’s collection - i.e., all books scanned at ‘tt_stlouis’ are part of Washington University in St. Louis’s IA collection (this is usually the case) - then assign lat/lon coordinates based on that institution’s location reference IA’s 990 tax return records + bills of lading for a matching name or location.
-For example, IA has a contract with a company called Innodata that has a location in Cebu, Philippines.
-So, we geocode the ‘cebu’ center to Innodata Knowledge Service’s Mandaue City location.
 Missing data
 We only have 9 million records; there are 37 million in IA.
 Part of me wonders if this is because the rest don’t  have a scanningcenter metadata field.
 The ‘scanningcenter’ field is not required for upload.
 When I’ve uploaded items to the IA from my machine (not as a worker in a scanning center), I didn’t supply a ‘scanningcenter’ field.
 Here’s an example of an IA record that I uploaded using the IA Python library.